 7. Have a lazy day

-What are your favorite dinner foods?
-How about dessert?
 The day is completely your own, so you can do with it whatever you wish.
-Take some time before the day to go out and buy all the ingredients you’ll need to have a solo feast day.
+Take some time before Christmas eve to go out and buy all the ingredients you’ll need to have a solo feast day.

 Let go of the diet, stop watching the carbs, and indulge in all the foods that warm your belly, satisfy your soul, and make you feel happy.